keegoid/middleman-html5-foundation/README.md

 This method directly downloads the project to your local repository where you can start making changes.

-clone this project using HTTPS or SSH (recommended):
+Clone this project using HTTPS or SSH (recommended):
    - HTTPS: `git clone https://github.com/keegoid/middleman-html5-foundation.git`
    -   SSH: `git clone git@github.com:keegoid/middleman-html5-foundation.git`